d-bl/MAE-gf/docs/snow-stitches/index.md

 ![](connect-dots.svg?align=right)

+Before we can play with stitches, we need to capture the pair diagram.
-To capture a pair diagram in GroundForge, you have to distort it until each stitch matches a dot on a square grid.
+To start the capture, we have to distort it until each stitch matches a dot on a square grid.
 Variations or combinations require new captures.

 This page explores other types of recipes for snowflakes with the aim to apply them in multiple frames.